Ilan Hall: Career

-In 2007, Hall won season two of Top Chef, second season.
+In 2007, Hall won season two of Top Chef.
 Ilan was a line cook at Casa Mono, a Spanish restaurant in Manhattan.
 He had a rivalry with Marcel Vigneron during the show, with whom he attended culinary school simultaneously.
 Bravo ranked "The Head Shaving Incident" involving Hall and Vigneron as "probably the biggest scandal in Top Chef history."

 In August 2009, he opened his first restaurant, The Gorbals, in downtown Los Angeles.
-Less than a week after opening, The county health department shut down the Gorbals because of an inadequate water heater.
+Less than a week after opening, The county health department shut down The Gorbals because of an inadequate water heater.
 It reopened on October 23, 2009, but then permanently closed in 2014.

 In 2014, Hall opened a second iteration of The Gorbals restaurant in Williamsburg, Brooklyn.
-He redesigned the menu with an Israeli Barbecue concept in 2015 and renamed the restaurant ESH, the Hebrew word for fire.
+He redesigned the menu with an Israeli barbecue concept in 2015 and renamed the restaurant ESH, the Hebrew word for fire.
 ESH closed in September 2016.

 Hall opened Ramen Hood in Los Angeles at Grand Central Market in 2015.

 Hall hosted Knife Fight, a cooking competition show on the Esquire Network for four seasons.
 The show ended in 2017 when NBCUniversal announced it was shutting down the Esquire Network cable channel.